ypetya/bash_lib/readme.md

 The library contains an own Require / Import mechanism.
-`require` is the human friendly tool to import a module into the scope. when you pass one argument, it will print out the imported object type, with `print_info` .
+`require` is the human friendly tool to import a module into the scope. when you pass one argument, it will print out the imported object type, with `print.info` .
 A module can be either a variable or a function.
 Each file contains exactly one module. `require` always loads the module from the disk.
 The tool `import` makes the same for a script.
 It has a lazy load implementation.
 Passing the parameter `-f` as the first, can force